storj-archived/storj-bounty-program/bounty-details.rst

 * :ref:`Guest Writer`
 * :ref:`Attending Conferences and Events`
 * :ref:`Promotional Bounties`
-* :ref:`How to submit requests to for nontechnical bounties`
+* :ref:`How to Submit Requests for Nontechnical Bounties`
-* :ref:`How nontechnical bounties are reviewed`
+* :ref:`How Nontechnical Bounties are Reviewed`

 .. _translations: